 “No matter how much the threat landscape changes, malicious email and spam remain vital tools for adversaries to distribute malware because they take threats straight to the endpoint.
 By applying the right mix of social engineering techniques, such as phishing and malicious links and attachments, adversaries need only to sit back and wait for unsuspecting users to activate their exploits.”

 DDoS Attacks: Distributed denial of service (DDoS) attacks increased by 40% from mid-2017 to mid-2018.
-DDoS maximum attack size increased globally by 174% in the first half of 2018 over the same period in 2017, and the largest attack ever recorded—1.7 Tbps—struck a major North American service provider in February 2018.
-Because everything—from businesses to government agencies to physical public works infrastructure—is dependent on uninterrupted DNS-related services, unmitigated DDoS attacks are increasingly harmful.
+DDoS maximum attack size increased globally by 174% in the first half of 2018 over the same period in 2017, and the largest attack ever recorded (1.7 Tbps) struck a major North American service provider in February 2018.
+Because everything – from businesses to government agencies to physical public works infrastructure – is dependent on uninterrupted DNS-related services, unmitigated DDoS attacks are increasingly harmful.
 DDoS attacks also have become more complex, and multi-vector attacks are now the most commonly employed.
 Verisign reported that 52% of their attacks recorded in the second quarter of 2018 were multi-vector attacks.
-Additionally, the "Internet of Things" (IoT) is a growing concern for DDoS attacks because these connected devices are easy targets, and they continue to proliferate.
+Additionally, the Internet of Things (IoT) is a growing concern for DDoS attacks because these connected devices are easy targets, and they continue to proliferate.
 The number of connected devices was 27 billion in 2017 and is predicted to reach 125 billion by 2020.

 Appendix F: Research Data on Cryptography